 We provide dental crowns to help conceal a damaged tooth while also restoring its functionality within your smile.
 Patients love our dental crowns because it helps them avoid tooth extraction for a healthy but damaged permanent tooth.

-Dr. Brian Linton and Dr. Ed Davis are your trusted restorative dentists in Peachtree, GA.
+Dr. Brian Linton and Dr. Ed Davis are your trusted restorative dentists in Peachtree City, GA.
 They are highly-experienced in providing dental crowns to his patients with cracked or chipped teeth.
 At Linton Dental, our priority is helping you restore your smile as soon as possible following dental damage.

 With our custom dental crowns, you can be assured that your smile restoration will achieve both functionality and natural-tooth aesthetics.
 Here are some frequently asked questions regarding our dental crowns: